ericniebler/stl2/ext/proxy/Dxxxx.md

 Implementation Experience
 =============

 Everything suggested here has been implemented in C++11, where Concepts Lite has been simulated with the help of generalized SFINAE for expressions.
-In addition, a partial implementation using Concepts exists that works with the "`-std=c++1z`" support in gcc trunk.
+In addition, a partial implementation using Concepts [exists][9][@cmcstl2] that works with the "`-std=c++1z`" support in gcc trunk.

 Motivation and Scope
 =====